maikroservice/maikroservice/README.md

 ### Hi there 👋

-I am a python / javascript enthusiast, currently looking for my next position ina a remote setting.
+I am a python / javascript enthusiast, currently looking for my next position in a remote setting.

 ---
 ## 🧠 Skills Overview